oblinger/HookAnchorApp/At/@Igor Shindel.md

 [[WW Jason Tasks]] - Jason shot me a 15 point email of issues that need to be addressed, and he feels I should somehow facilitate motion on them.

-[[SV Deliverables]] - I have an evolving list of “deliverables” that seem indicated.
+[[WW Deliverables]] - I have an evolving list of “deliverables” that seem indicated.
 I have the luxury and curse of a pretty open-ended mandate here, so I need tell SV what I will be delivering and when.

 ~